-The currency of the primary economic environment in which we operate is the U.S. dollar ("dollar").
-In 2020, the majority of our revenues were denominated in dollars.
-In addition, the majority of our cash reserves and investments are denominated in dollars.
+The currency of the primary economic environment in which we operate is the dollar.
+Although 55% of our revenues are denominated in Euro, approximately 40% of our revenues are denominated in dollars and the vast majority of our cash reserves and investments are denominated in dollars.
 Thus, the functional currency of the Company and certain subsidiaries is the dollar.

 The Company and certain subsidiaries' transactions and balances denominated in dollars are presented at their original amounts.
-Non-dollar transactions and balances have been remeasured to dollars in accordance with Accounting Standards Codification ("ASC") 830, "Foreign Currency Matters".
+Non-dollar transactions and balances have been remeasured to dollars in accordance with Accounting Standards Codification, or ASC, 830, "Foreign Currency Matters".
 All transaction gains and losses from remeasurement of monetary balance sheet items denominated in non-dollar currencies are reflected in the statements of income as financial income or expenses, as appropriate.